phalcon/documentation/docs/db-models-metadata.md

 ## Exceptions

 Any exceptions thrown in the `Phalcon\Mvc\Model\MetaData` namespace will be of type `Phalcon\Mvc\Model\Exception`.
 You can use this exception to selectively catch exceptions thrown only from this component.

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses of `Phalcon\Mvc\Model\Exception` so callers can catch a specific failure mode.
+The component raises granular subclasses of `Phalcon\Mvc\Model\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Mvc\Model\Exception $e)` blocks continue to work unchanged.

 | Class                                                                 | Parent                        | Thrown when                                                                  |
 |-----------------------------------------------------------------------|-------------------------------|------------------------------------------------------------------------------|